• Skip to primary navigation

 • Blueberries are heavier than the batter, so they might sink into the bottom of the muffins.
 To prevent this, toss the berries in a couple of tablespoons of flour.
 It helps keep them suspended within the batter.

-• For sweeter muffins, feel free to sprinkle a little extra cinnamon and sugar on top of each muffin before baking.
+• For sweeter muffins, feel free to sprinkle a little extra cinnamon and sugar on top of the muffins before baking.

-• To avoid the batter spilling over the muffin tins, fill each tin no more than ⅔rds of the way full.
+• To avoid the batter spilling over the muffin tins, fill each muffin liners no more than ⅔ cups of the way full.

 • To avoid soggy bottoms, do not let your muffins sit in the tin for longer than 5 minutes.
 If using liners, you can move them to a cooling rack immediately.
 Otherwise, wait 5 minutes and then move them to a cooling rack.

-• Add zest!
+• Add lemon zest!
 Zest a lemon and fold it into the batter for a little citrus.

 Can I use fresh blueberries instead of frozen ones?